anasouardini/blog/src/pages/posts/why-reactjs-is-weird.md

 }
 ```

-Althouhg, I've never used neither of them, I always give full access of the child's DOM elements to the parent, that way, the parent component **has all of it's logic in it**, which looks like a clean code to me, if the parent is the only component that's going to use that function `changeValue` why not move that logic to the parent itself!, maybe it's not a good idea, it's arguable anyways.
+Although, I've never used neither of them, I always give full access of the child's DOM elements to the parent, that way, the parent component **has all of it's logic in it**, which looks like a clean code to me, if the parent is the only component that's going to use that function `changeValue` why not move that logic to the parent itself!, maybe it's not a good idea, it's arguable anyways.

 Maybe I would use `useImperativeHandle` when working with a team just because it's more common.